klbessette/raging-a11y/README.md

 5. Click on a severity count to view the specific issues
 6. Click on an issue to view the affected elements
 7. Click on an element to highlight it on the page
+8. Click the "Export CSV" button to download a CSV report of all violations and incomplete tests

 ## Development